cmsato09/cmsato09.github.io/content/pages/Portfolio.md

 ## Minesweeper
 Minesweeper game made with TKinter

-Followed freeCodeCamp tutorial to learn object-oriented programming.
+I followed a freeCodeCamp tutorial to learn object-oriented programming.

 I made some improvements of my own to make it similar to the original game by changing up the interface and creating a difficulty option.

-This project also motivated me to beat minesweeper at the highest difficulty of 99 mines.
+This project also motivated me to beat minesweeper at the highest difficulty of 99 mines for the first time.

 <a href="https://github.com/cmsato09/minesweeper_fcc" target="_blank">Minesweeper Github repo</a>